 \subsubsection{Generated examples of different models on different language tasks}

 Figure \ref{fig:cases_DiffuCoder_python},\ref{fig:cases_DiffuCoder_java},\ref{fig:cases_DiffuCoder_cpp},\ref{fig:cases_dream_python},\ref{fig:cases_dream_java},\ref{fig:cases_dream_cpp} are the generated examples of two models, \llmname{DiffuCoder} and \llmname{Dream}, on three language tasks--Python, Java and C++.
-The code segments highlighted in blue represent the repetitive patterns identified within the unit test cases.
-Notably, these repetitive patterns are consistently observed in each language, indicating their universality across diverse coding environments.
-This observation suggests that different dLLMs can effectively leverage these repetitive patterns to accelerate the decoding process.
+The code segments highlighted in blue represent the structural patterns identified within the unit test cases.
+Notably, these structural patterns are consistently observed in each language, indicating their universality across diverse coding environments.
+This observation suggests that different dLLMs can effectively leverage these structural patterns to accelerate the decoding process.
 By exploiting the presence of such patterns, the models are able to generate test cases more efficiently.
-These more motivating examples underscore the potential for repetitive pattern utilization as a general mechanism for boosting decoding efficiency in unit test generation scenarios.
+These more motivating examples underscore the potential for structural pattern utilization as a general mechanism for boosting decoding efficiency in unit test generation scenarios.